 These words mean basically the same thing and emphasize that this person will not be productive or experience any benefits from knowing Jesus.
-AT: "unproductive" (See: Doublet)
+Alternate translation: "unproductive" (See: Doublet)

-in the knowledge of our Lord Jesus Christ
+in the knowledge of our Lord Jesus Christ (ULT) that shows that knowing our Lord Jesus the Messiah (UST)

 You can translate "knowledge" using a verbal phrase.
-AT: "through your knowing God and Jesus our Lord" (See: Abstract Nouns)
+Alternate translation: "through your knowing God and Jesus our Lord" (See: Abstract Nouns)